MSClark/my-sick-fits/notes/javaNotes.md

 ### Unit tests

 # Java Notes
+identifiers/variable names can start with $ _ or char

 You can put an underscore anywhere in numeric literals to improve readability with java 7 [Underscores in Numeric Literals](https://docs.oracle.com/javase/7/docs/technotes/guides/language/underscores-literals.html)